wangyxxjtu/AINet-Superpixel/README.md

 > Feel free to contact Yaxiong (wangyx15@stu.xjtu.edu.cn) if you have any question or confusion!

 ## 💡 News
 - `Update!`: AINet+ is released, an improved model for superpixels generation built on the top of AINet.
-See more details in: xxxx
+Check "Training" section.
 - `Update!`: To ease the overall experiments, we build a docker to reproduce all reported results in our paper!
 Please Go to [Docker directory](https://github.com/wangyxxjtu/AINet-Superpixel/edit/master/docker)
 - `Update!`: An online Colab is relased to quick taste AINet: [Colab demo](https://drive.google.com/drive/folders/1ZudgYbMHjuoLiZRCPe9VVPCM7C9561sY?usp=sharing)!
 - `update!`: How to evludate the model and plot the curves in our paper are added in "Evaluation" section.